Njunu-sk/Review/Validation/index.md

 - ValidationOnInput happens when a field value is changed.
 - ValidationOnModelUpdate happens after form submission.

+In the configure function after the generateMessage object define the above:

 ```
 validateOnBlur: true,
 validateOnChange: true,